The history of fetal precursor cell transplantation is actually a history of fetal precursor cell xeno-transplantation.

 This method of treatment has been around for over 90 years in several different countries: Germany, Switzerland, France, Italy, Spain, Austria, USSR, etc. Political, philosophical, professional, language, and other barriers have caused the absence of scientific communication in this new field of medicine between two pioneering countries: Germany and U.S.S.R.
 The author succeeded in overcoming this barrier and accomplished a symbiosis between 'zellentherapie' and 'kletochnaia terapia' under 'BCRO fetal precursor cell transplantation'. '''''' Germany has been the only country in the West where various methods of cell therapy / transplantation have been widely used since 1950-ies.
 The form of this treatment known as ‘fresh cell therapy’ (’frischzellentherapie’), has been used to this date.
 In February 2000 the Bundesverfassungsgericht (‘German Supreme Court’) in Karlsruhe, case number: 1 BvR 420/97, ruled positively about a continuous approval of this therapeutic method.
 Since over 800,000 patients have been treated by fresh cell therapy in Germany during the past 65 years, this was quite an impressive statement.
 (Another more than 4 million patients have been treated during this time by frozen and lyophilized ‘cell-therapeutica’, registered in West Germany until 1987.)

 In 1984 the Ministry of Health of U.S.S.R. issued ‘Recommendations on the Method’ (the same type of document as ‘U.S. FDA regulations’), dealing with cell transplantation that amounted to the official approval of this treatment.
-VI.BIBLIOGRAPHY It confirmed a completion of a major pre-clinical and clinical research in this field in the U.S.S.R.VI.BIBLIOGRAPHY , which led to the successful treatment of a patient with complications of IDDM (by fetal precursor allo-transplantation), already in 1979, and thereafter thousands of other juvenile diabetics and patients suffering of other incurable/untreatable diseases).
+VI.BIBLIOGRAPHY It confirmed a completion of a major pre-clinical and clinical research in this field in the U.S.S.R.VI.BIBLIOGRAPHY , which led to the successful treatment of a patient with complications of type 1 diabetes mellitus by human fetal cell transplantation, already in 1979, and thereafter thousands of other juvenile diabetics and patients suffering of other incurable/untreatable diseases).
 Since the Ministry of Health of U.S.S.R. put its Research Institute of Transplantology and Artificial Organs of the Ministry of Health of U.S.S.R. (‘RITAOMH’) in charge of this work, and the transplantologists, ‘big surgeons’, were much more interested in organ transplantation than in ‘just simple injections of cells’, the method did not attract much attention within the socialized health care system.
-Only after IIBM became active in the new Russian Federation in 1991, the fetal cell transplantation became known as a therapeutic method also outside of the ‘Fourth Department’, health care system for ‘nomenclatura’ (‘apparatchiks’), and the ‘Third Department’, health care system in the military, and was included in the list of approved therapies by the Ministry of Health Care of Russian Federation, health care system for the general public, and received a governmental code.
+Only after IIBM became active in the new Russian Federation in 1991, the fetal cell transplantation became known as a therapeutic method also outside of the ‘Fourth Department’, health care system for ‘nomenclatura’ (‘apparatchiks’), and ‘Third Department’, health care system in the military, and was included in the list of approved therapies by the Ministry of Health Care of Russian Federation, health care system for the general public, and received a governmental code.

 The major contribution of IIBM was its never presented work, carried out together with the staff of RITAOMH, in which the clinical results of cell transplantation by fetal precursor allo- and xeno-transplants were compared.
 This study proved the overall superiority of fetal cell xeno-transplantation.
 The main reason was a much better quality of the animal (rabbit) source of fetal cell transplants.
 While the animal (rabbit) material could be obtained always (!) perfectly fresh, i.e. cells were 100% live when planted onto the tissue culture medium, the same could hardly ever be stated about human fetal cells, where for obvious reasons there was always a delay between the time of death and the dissection of human fetal cadaver, usually quite substantial, so that the viability of cells at the time of their planting onto the tissue culture medium was questionable.
 For clarification, ultimately there were 12 major medical research institutes of transplantology in 5 different republics of U.S.S.R. involved in cell transplantation.
 It should be noted that medical science was organized in U.S.S.R. under a ‘pyramidal principle’, i.e. in each field of science there was a central U.S.S.R. institute in charge for the whole country, for example RITAOMH in transplantology, and then there were central institutes in each field of medical science in charge in each of 15 republics of U.S.S.R.

 Although RITAOMH was in overall control in the transplantology, the main institutes of each Republic had a latitude in their actions.
 Initially, some of them were carrying out only fetal precursor cell allo-transplantation, while others only fetal cell xeno-transplantation, with bovine or porcine fetuses as sources of transplants, and some of these institutes carried out both fetal precursor cell allo- and xeno-transplantation.
 Ultimately human fetal precursor cell transplantation was abandoned by all of them in favor of animal fetal cell transplantation.
 Among 12 research institutes involved in cell transplantation, only RITAOMH switched from bovine and porcine fetuses to the rabbit fetuses as a source of cell xeno-transplants, and that began in 1987.
-The change of the of source of fetal cell transplants coincided with the fall of communism, and of the U.S.S.R., which caused a major breakdown of Russian medical science, medical industry, and health care, with a subsequent decrease of medical publication activity as well.
+The change of the source of fetal cell transplants coincided with the fall of communism, and of the U.S.S.R., which caused a major breakdown of Russian medical science, medical industry, and health care, with a subsequent decrease of medical publication activity as well.

 As a result, there is much less published material about the cell xeno-transplantation with fetal and newborn rabbits as a source of transplants, as compared with bovine and porcine fetuses.
 In ‘Bibliography’ are included also dissertations for the degree of ‘Candidate of Medical Sciences’ (‘Ph.D.’), and for the degree ‘Doctor od Medical Sciences’, mandatory for all future professors, carried out under the roof of RITAOMH, summaries of lectures from the various ‘All-U.S.S.R.’ congresses on cell, tissue and organ transplantation: 10th All-U.S.S.R.
 Symposium on Organ Transplantation, 1985, in Kiev (now Ukraine), 4th Congress of Ukrainian Endocrinologists, 1987, in Kiev, Symposium on Transplantologic Methods of Treatment of Diabetes Mellitus, 1988, in Riga (now Latvia), 3rd All-U.S.S.R.Congress of Endocrinology, 1989, in Tashkent (now Uzbekistan), 11th All-U.S.S.R.
 Symposium on Organ Transplantation, 1990, in Lvov, (now Ukraine), and from the symposiums at RITAOMH in Moscow, as well as from the yearly International Symposia ‘Transplantation of Endocrine Pancreas’, organized by the Institute for Endocrinology, Diabetes and Metabolic Diseases, University Clinical Center, Belgrade, Yugoslavia.